 Overall, option agreements present a unique opportunity to extend time requirements, though investors who choose to execute such agreements do take on a measure of risk in the process.
 With the additional time, you can find a truly desirable replacement property, or you can obtain the best possible financing for a replacement property that has already been identified.

 Still, you need to be careful, otherwise you risk losing 1031 treatment.
 At CWS Capital Partners, our staff members can provide you with in-depth counsel on option agreements.
-Contact us today to discuss whether such an agreement may be in your best interest.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.